NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 Health and Education rehabilitation plan

-See Appendix 2 for an example Health and Education Rehabilitation Plan template.
+See Appendix 3 for an example Health and Education Rehabilitation Plan template.

 Review of the plan

-Agreement needs to be reached by the professionals involved and the family about who will review the plan and when.
+An agreement needs to be reached by the professionals involved and the family about who will review the plan and when.
 It is essential to identify a lead professional to coordinate care and organise regular review of the plan.

-If the child has either a Child in Need or a Child Protection Plan it may be appropriate for a social worker to take the lead in coordination in conjunction with health and education teams, as the aims of the Health and Education Rehabilitation Plan would form part of that plan.
-An important element of the Health and Education rehabilitation plan is that the parent must be able to demonstrate a realistic view of the child’s health and health-related needs and to be seen to have to communicated this to the child.
+If the child has either a Child in Need or a Child Protection Pla,n it may be appropriate for a social worker to take the lead in coordination in conjunction with health and education teams, as the aims of the Health and Education Rehabilitation Plan would form part of that plan.
+An important element of the Health and Education Rehabilitation plan is that the parent must be able to demonstrate a realistic view of the child’s health and health-related needs and to be seen to have communicated this to the child.

 A safeguarding referral to CSC should be considered if:

-• attempts by the treating team to help, or if contact is broken so that no information is available.
+• Attempts by the treating team to help, or if contact is broken, so that no information is available.

-• If the parents do not support the Health and Education rehabilitation plan, reject the ‘consensus opinion’, insist on further interventions or further opinions, or if they ‘sack/dismiss’ the Consultant involved and demand a change of Doctor,
+• If the parents do not support the Health and Education Rehabilitation plan, reject the ‘consensus opinion’, insist on further interventions or further opinions, or if they ‘sack/dismiss’ the Consultant involved and demand a change of Doctor,

 Response to Fabricated or Induced Illness